Organisational factors are part of the broader topic of ‘human factors, which the HSE defines as…

 - the individual

-…and how they impact on people’s health and safety-related behaviour.
+and how they affect people’s health and safety behaviour.

-The individual and the job come together to create a risk interface.
-The job takes place within the context of the organisational culture – this is often the greatest influence on workplace behaviour.
+The individual and the job create a risk interface.
+The job occurs within the organisational culture, which often has the most significant influence on workplace behaviour.

-Staff at different levels in the organisation identify hazards, suggest control measures, provide feedback, and feel they ‘own’ safety procedures.
+- Participation: Encourage employees at all levels to identify hazards, suggest control measures, provide feedback, and feel ownership of safety procedures.

-A significant proportion of older, more experienced and socially stable workers.
-This group tend to have fewer accidents, lower absenteeism and less turnover.
+- Workforce Composition: A workforce with a significant proportion of older, experienced, and socially stable workers tends to have fewer accidents, lower absenteeism, and less turnover.